matrixorigin/matrixorigin.io/docs/MatrixOne/Migrate/migrate-overview.md

 ### LOAD DATA

-Like MySQL, MatrixOne provides the LOAD DATA function, allowing users to quickly and parallelly import external CSV files or JSON files into tables that match the table structure.
+Like MySQL, MatrixOne provides the `LOAD DATA` function, allowing users to quickly and parallelly import external CSV files or JSON files into tables that match the table structure.

-For more information, see [Bulk Load Overview](../Develop/import-data/bulk-load/bulk-load-overview.md) for details.
+### SOURCE

-### CN directly writes to S3
+In MatrixOne, you can also use the `SOURCE` command to migrate data and table structures to the target database.

-In MatrixOne, when the transaction size exceeds a certain threshold (about 10MB), the data in the transaction will no longer be written to the write-ahead log and directly to S3, thus significantly improving data writing performance.
-When data is migrated to MatrixOne, users can use this feature to complete data writing quickly.
-This feature will also be reflected in subsequent migrations.
+For more information on bulk import using `LOAD DATA` or `SOURCE`, see [Bulk Load Overview](../Develop/import-data/bulk-load/bulk-load-overview.md).

 ## Reference